Special Warranty Deed Texas

 Good to know: The most common breach of warranty claims are liens, such as a judgement or tax lien, or an undisclosed owner, such as an heir.

 You will need to file a lawsuit against the Seller and prove that the Seller breached his or her warranty of title.
-It is recommended that you hire a lawyer to file the lawsuit.
-Do not do it yourself.
+It is recommended to hire a lawyer to file the lawsuit.
+Do not pursue the legal case yourself.

 This is the main reason you should get title insurance when you do not know your Seller or the ownership history of the property.
-If a claim arises after you purchase property, you risk losing the property and your money.
+Hence, if a claim arises after you purchase property, you risk losing the property and your money.

 Read More: The Most Common Reasons for Divorce in Texas